 Use Firefox for Layout

 The kinds of experiences we’re building on the web these days are way more advanced, interactive, and awesome than ever before.
 We’ve gotten extremely lucky that a brand new powerhouse spec like CSS Grid arrived just in time.
 But our browsers’ layout dev tools haven’t kept pace.
 They’ve felt pretty much the same as they did five years ago - long overdue for an upgrade.
-Until now.

 Quantum CSS - code named Stylo - parallelizes the computation of CSS across multiple CPU cores.